gesistsa/rang/README.md

 One can think of rang as an archaeological tool.

-To reconstruct a historical R computational environment, this package assumes only the availability of source packages on CRAN.
+To reconstruct a historical R computational environment, this package assumes only the availability of source packages online.
 The reconstruction procedures have been tested in several vintage versions of R.